 Spark history server:

 If the Dataproc cluster has only internal IP addresses, you can connect either through a VPN connection or through a bastion host.
-For more information, see Connecting to instances that do not have external IP addresses.
+For more information, see Choose a connection option for internal-only VMs.

 Scale and resize Dataproc clusters

 The Dataproc cluster can be scaled by increasing or decreasing the number of primary or secondary (preemptible) workers.
 Dataproc also supports graceful decommissioning.